The Amazing Race 18: Reception

+Critical response

-Critical responseThe Amazing Race 18 received mixed reviews.
+The Amazing Race 18 received mixed reviews.
 Scott Von Doviak of The A.V.
 Club wrote that by the end of the season, it was "finishing (mostly) strong after so many lackluster weeks along the way."
 Daniel Fienberg of HitFix wrote that "this 'Amazing Race' season was almost conspicuously designed to prevent memorable moments."
 Luke Dwyer of TV Fanatic wrote that "the start of The Amazing Race: Unfinished Business was chock full of dynamic challenges, interesting legs and surprises.
 As the number of teams got whittled down, the legs became less creative."
 Michael Hewitt of the Orange County Register wrote that "the show still has much to recommend it: spectacular locations, engrossing human drama and brilliant editing.
 But it needs to be a race once again."
 Patrick Hodges of CinemaBlend wrote that it was "all in all, a very good season.
 Lots of great locations, lots of sportsmanship, very few assclownish moments."
+Daron Aldridge of Box Office Prophets called it another entertaining season.
 In 2016, this season was ranked 13th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
 Kareem Gantt of Screen Rant wrote that this "the legs are fantastically planned and executed, the suspense was high, and viewers even got some emotional eliminations that made for great TV."
 In 2021, Jane Andrews of Gossip Cop ranked this season as the show's 7th best season.
 In 2022, Rhenn Taguiam of Game Rant ranked this season as the sixth-best season.
+In 2024, Taguiam's ranking was updated with this season becoming the eighth-best season.